outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- dont use sets for conditions like checking membership of an item in a list, its not usually faster to change list format to a set
 	- use linked lists which allocate memory as needed for frequent insertions/deletions, as linked lists avoid the overhead of resizing like lists, each item in a linked list can be stored in a different location, although lookup times are slower in linked lists bc items are accessed sequentially, linked lists are faster at adding elements at the start of the linked list
 	- use numpy arrays instead of lists for large data bc numpy arrays use less memory and are faster
-	- use dicts to efficiently store/access data, and tuples to group values together
+	- use dicts to efficiently store/access data
-	- use tuples to consume less memory and access/create faster than lists
+	- use tuples to group values together and consume less memory and access/create faster than lists
 	- use hdfs or parquet formats to save data on disk and load only the parts that are needed
 	- use scipy and numpy (implemented in c) for numerical operations
 	- use list comprehensions which are faster than loops for creating a list